varnish/Varnish-Book/varnish_book.rst

    It is sensible to compress objects before storing them in cache.
    Objects can be compressed either at the backend or your Varnish server, so you have to make a decision on where to do it.
-   Factors that you can take into consideration are:
+   Factors that you should take into consideration are:

-   - Where to store the logic of what should be compressed and what not
+   - where to store the logic of what should be compressed and what not
-   - Available CPU resources
+   - available CPU resources

-   Also, keep in mind that files such as JPEG, PNG, GIF, or MP3 are already compressed.
+   Also, keep in mind that files such as JPEG, PNG, GIF or MP3 are already compressed.
-   So you should avoid compressing them in Varnish.
+   So you should avoid compressing them again in Varnish.

-   If you compose your content using Edge Side Includes (ESI), we inform you that ESI and GZIP work together really well.
+   If you compose your content using Edge Side Includes (ESI), you should know that ESI and GZIP work together.
-   In the next chapter we will explain how to compose your content using Varnish and Edge Side Includes (ESI).
+   Next chapter explains how to compose your content using Varnish and Edge Side Includes (ESI).

    Further details on compression mechanisms in Varnish can be found at: